After burning $250,000 on a development agency, I decided to rebuild with a small offshore team.

 He struggled to configure locally, identify API URLs, and navigate basic architecture.
 At first, I assumed complexity.
 Then I realized: this wasn't complexity.
 This was lack of competence.

 What was worse?
 My IT advisor didn't see it as a red flag.
 Even when I asked directly — "Is this normal?" — the answer was always soft.
-Defensive.
 Vague.

 I didn't yet trust my own instincts.
 I should have.